ethersphere/swarm-guide/contents/runninganode.rst

   $DATADIR/bzzd/bzz-$BZZKEY/config.json

 It is possible to specify a different config file when launching bzzd by using the `--bzzconfig` flag.

+.. note:: The status of this project warrants that there will be potentially a lot of changes to these options.

 Main parameters
 -----------------------